Hybrid dynamical systems modeling of power systems: Applications in power systems

 \subsection{Model development}

-This section focuses on the formulation and development of HDS models for power system applications, including the integration of renewable energy, power plants, and transmission networks.

-We argue that positive sequence (phasor domain) models are the most widely adopted for power system dynamics.
+Positive sequence (phasor domain) models are the most widely adopted for power system dynamics.
 These models take the form of DAEs and face several challenges.
-Discrete events cause abrupt changes in the algebraic constraints, which can alter the DAE index and lead to numerical instability during simulation.
-Similarly, estimation tasks are further complicated by the sensitivity of DAE-based models to the choice of measured variables, where unsuitable configurations may yield ill-conditioned or singular sensitivity matrices.
-Moreover, accurate initialization of algebraic states is essential as small errors in initial conditions can propagate through the coupled differential-algebraic structure, leading to divergence or inaccurate post-event trajectories.
-To overcome these limitations, \cite{hiskens2000b} introduces a hybrid system model that combines discrete variables with continuous dynamics.
-Logical rules driven by continuous state inputs govern discrete events, and the resulting discrete-augmented DAE (DAD) framework incorporates continuous state variables, algebraic variables, and discrete variables, all of which interact within a parameter-dependent structure.
+Discrete events cause abrupt changes in the algebraic constraints and may alter the DAE index, which can lead to numerical instability.
+Estimation tasks are sensitive to the choice of measured variables and errors in the initialization of algebraic states can propagate throughout the coupled system.

-The DAD framework is developed to model power system phenomena driven by on-load tap changers, generator protections, and relay operations, where these discrete events have a significant impact on system behavior.
-The notation in this formalism can become complex, requiring compact representations and advanced computational techniques for large-scale power systems.
-Nevertheless, its hierarchical and object-oriented approach provides modularity and flexibility for managing large and complex networks.

-Building on this, \cite{hiskens2001} extends the model by addressing some of its limitations, introducing the differential, switched algebraic, and state-reset (DSAR) modeling framework.
-The motivation is to simulate power system dynamics under large disturbances in a systematic manner.
-It refines the DAD framework by incorporating: \begin{enumerate}[nosep] \item Switched algebraic equations for state transitions. \item State-reset equations for discrete events. \end{enumerate}

-In this approach, system behavior follows a differential-algebraic structure between discrete events.
-Events, such as fault clearances or load shedding, are triggered by changes in specific variables, leading to state resets.
-Each power system component is modeled autonomously, with algebraic equations establishing interconnections.

-One key improvement in the DSAR formalism is symbolic differentiation, which facilitates the generation of partial derivatives necessary for implicit numerical integration.
-The modular design also allows for integration with different subsystems, such as renewable energy sources, where discrete switching actions and continuous power flow interactions must be considered.
-While the DSAR model improves upon the DAD model, challenges remain.
-Finding exact event times between integration steps and handling state resets still requires more advanced numerical techniques.

-Following \cite{hiskens2000b, hiskens2001}, the work in \cite{Hiskens2004} proposes the differential algebraic impulsive switched (DAIS) modeling framework, which addresses the limitations inherent in the DAD and DSAR frameworks, particularly the assumption of no discontinuities in the dynamic state variables.
-This approach considers impulsive actions and provides an improved representation of power system behavior during large disturbances.